English Speaking Test for RPGs

 Are there any exemptions?

 Only fluent speakers of English will be considered for exemption.
-Please email lcelpa@ust.hk to apply for exemption.
+Please email lcelpa@ust.hk to apply for an exemption before 17 January 2025.

 Students who have obtained at least IELTS 7.0 or TOEFL 23 (iBT) in the speaking test will be considered for exemption.
 However, IELTS or TOEFL test results must be submitted during admission application.
 Note that if IELTS or TOEFL test results are not those that were submitted during admission application, you will be asked to come to the CLE for verification.